Hrishikesh-Anand-07/M2-EmbSys/Case Study/README.md

 ## Relays and voltage Control Unit

-This system consists of relays and transformer which are controlled by the micro controller.
+It consists of relays and transformer which are controlled by the micro controller.

 ## Magnetron

-This is activated according to the user selected input with the help of microcontroller.
+It is activated according to the user selected input with the help of microcontroller.

 ## Temperature Sensor